What’s behind the Dakota pipeline protests?

 Standing Rock and several supporting Native American tribes, as well as activists including filmmaker and actor Mark Ruffalo and actress Shailene Woodley, who was among 27 people arrested in October during what she described as a peaceful protest.
 Woodley’s arrest was streamed live to tens of thousands of viewers on her Facebook page.
 Filmmaker Deia Schlosberg and journalist Amy Goodman were also arrested while covering the protests.

-Have there been other clashes between protesters and police?
+Have there been other clashes?

 Yes.
 In late October, violence broke out when a group of protesters tried to create a second camp.
 According to the Washington Post, “hundreds of law enforcement officers in riot gear used pepper spray, rubber bullets and high-pitched noise cannons to disperse the activists who refused to leave, arresting 141 people in the process.”
 Some protesters “set fires and threw rocks and Molotov cocktails at authorities, and at least one protester fired a gun,” police said.
 Similar clashes have been reported in recent weeks, including the one that occurred Sunday, but most of the demonstrations have been peaceful.